Józef Kuraś

 Józef Kuraś (23 October 1915 – 22 February 1947), noms-de-guerre "Orzeł" (Eagle) and from June 1943 "Ogień" (Fire), was born in Waksmund near Nowy Targ.
-He served as lieutenant in the Polish Army during the invasion of Poland, and became the underground member of Armia Krajowa and Bataliony Chłopskie in the Podhale region.
-Soon after the end of World War II, he was one of the leaders of the so-called "cursed soldiers".
+He served as lieutenant in the Polish Army during the invasion of Poland, and became an underground member of Armia Krajowa and Bataliony Chłopskie in the Podhale region.
+After the end of World War II, he continued his fight against the Communist authorities and was one of the leaders of the so-called "cursed soldiers".

 Kuraś died in Nowy Targ on 22 February 1947 after attempting suicide, having been ambushed at Ostrowsko by units of the Polish secret police.
-A controversial historical figure, he has been accused of antisemitism and committing war crimes by multiple groups and organisations, including those representing Jewish and Slovak communities in Poland, and by scholars like Jan T. Gross.
+A controversial historical figure, he has been accused of antisemitism and committing war crimes by multiple groups and organisations, including those representing Jewish and Slovak communities in Poland and the Slovakian National Memory Institute, and by scholars like Jan T. Gross.
 In 2006, the Polish president Lech Kaczyński opened an official memorial in Zakopane, in recognition of his resistance efforts.

+Kuraś's reputation is extremely controversial due to evidence implicating him in war crimes against Slovak and Jewish refugees, and letters showing that he advocated for the ethnic cleansing of Jews.

 Early life

-Józef Kuraś was born in a Goral family with traditions of engagement in social and patriotic activities.
+Józef Kuraś was born in a Goral family.
 From 1936 until 1938 he served in the Polish army, at first in the 2nd Polish Highland Battalion and then in the Border Protection Corps.
 On 13 February 1939 he married Elżbieta Chorąży.
 During the Polish September Campaign, he fought as part of the 2nd Polish Highland Battalion.
 After the defeat of Poland, he unsuccessfully tried to make his way to Hungary with the hope of joining the Polish army being formed in France.
 Eventually, he made his way back to his home village where already in November 1939 he joined the anti-Nazi resistance organization Union of Armed Struggle (ZWZ) with a nom de guerre "Orzeł" (Eagle).